anerv/cycling_data_quality/README.md

 This will generate all notebooks as HTML files.

-Please note: If you are doing the analysis for multiple study areas or with several parameter settings, the notebooks must be exported each time.
+*Please note: If you are doing the analysis for multiple study areas or with several parameter settings and wish to generate HTML reports for each instance, the notebooks must be exported each time.*

 ---